DeutscheModelUnitedNations/munify-delegator/README.md

 Disclaimer: MUNify DELEGATOR is currently in an early stage of development and not yet ready for production use.
 We are working hard to provide a stable Version as soon as possible.

+We are happy to recieve feedback, contributions and donations.
+Please see below for more information.

 ## Features
 + **Registration Process**: Manage the Registration Process for Delegations, Single Applicants and Mentors
 + **Delegation Assignment**: Assign Delegations to Countries and Committees